 Thinking About Getting Your APR?

-We've just established a new, two-semester curriculum to support candidates throughout the full process from readiness review through computer-based exam.
+Whether you're just dipping your toe in the water and exploring if pursuing an APR is right for you, or ready to dive right in, our chapter provides support and resources for you.
+We've established a best-in-class, two-semester curriculum to support candidates throughout the full process.
 Through this guided approach, we anticipate candidates who begin the process to in September to complete the APR process in June of the next year, just 10 months later!
 Are you ready?

 Learn more about obtaining an APR on the PRSA website here